Once Upon a Farm stock

 Frequently asked questions

-- Is Once Upon a Farm still a private company?
+- Is Once Upon a Farm a public or private company?

 - What is Once Upon a Farm's valuation?